onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 adress objections or at least acknowledge them and say you'll cover them in the future

+pig skin piece - play with it - skin in the game

+Don’t say “suicided” - think of the algo

 have a scene where I grab the camera and talk to it in a shaky way from up close like the joker

 biggest risk: too complex for the masses